Regardless of what diet you choose, proteins are a must. They may seem overwhelming to understand - but we are here to break it down for you!

 Protein Content: 18 grams per 100 g.

 Tempeh also comes with all the added benefits of being a fermented food, aka probiotic goodness, which means you can avoid some of the issues often associated with soy products.
 In fact, tempeh can actually help promote a stronger immune system, improve digestion, reduce cholesterol, and regulate appetite by reducing sugar cravings.
 Tempeh is firm with a dense chewy texture and a slightly more intense flavor than regular tofu, despite this it is really great at absorbing other flavors, making it a great ingredient to mix in virtually any meal without overpowering it.
-Eat it either raw or cooked, in salads, stir frys and soups, or substitute it for meat in almost every meal.
-You can purchase tempeh from most shops, though usually, the varieties found in the health food store are better quality.
+Eat it either raw or cooked, in salads, stir fry's and soups, or substitute it for meat in almost every meal.
+You can purchase tempeh from most shops, though usually, the varieties found in the health food store are of better quality.
 Make sure you store it in your fridge or freezer and consume it within a week from opening.

 Protein Content: 13g per 100g

-Quinoa, pronounced ‘keen-wah’, is that plant with the funny name that someone always seem to pronounce wrong.
+Quinoa, pronounced ‘keen-wah’, is that plant with the funny name that someone always seems to pronounce wrong.
 Despite this, it is extremely good for you and a popular plant-based protein for many people.
 Originating from a plant in South America, this ancient grain is not a grain at all, rather, it is a seed and therefore doesn’t contain gluten.
 Nevertheless, what it does contain is an array of nutrients, especially manganese, magnesium, lysine, B-vitamins, and an impressive profile of essential amino acids.
 Quinoa’s nutritional profile has actually been associated with aiding weight loss, supporting bone health, improving gut health, and reducing risks of diabetes.
-The reason quinoa is commonly mistaken for as a grain, is because it can be used like one, often milled into flour and used in breads or other baked food products as a gluten-free grain option.
+The reason quinoa is commonly mistaken for as a grain is because it can be used like one, often milled into flour and used in bread or other baked food products as a gluten-free grain option.
 The flavor of quinoa is slightly nutty and earthy but very mild.
 Therefore, it can be cooked as you would rice and mixed through salads, stuffed in peppers, or simply used as an alternative to rice to complement any dish.
 The most common varieties you will find in the stores are black, red, and white all with a similar nutritional profile.

 4. Beans & Chickpeas